adborden/jenkins/README.md

 `/var/log/jenkins/jenkins.log`.
 Once that's provided, follow the on-screen instructions.
 Initially, you'll want to boot with a single node, otherwise there might be a race-condition with both nodes writing to the shared storage.

+Here are the general steps to take:

+1. Start a single web node with a public IP and port 22 available in the security group.
+1. `terraform apply terraform`

+## Quirks

+If the jenkins uid/gid changes, the data on the EFS will need to be updated.
+Should this be automated as part of the machine startup?

+    $ sudo chown -R jenkins:jenkins /mnt/jenkins